bitmonk/tipcalculator/README.md

 Diverged slightly, specifically:

-  * Targeted iOS 7, which was released yesterday, switching the target to 6.0 in the released version of XCode 5 runs into issues because it also wants to target arm64.
+  * Targeted iOS 7, which was released yesterday, switching the target to 6.0 in the released version of XCode 5 runs into issues because it also wants to target arm64, which I had trouble disabling and felt like a distraction.

   * Did not use a dollar-sign in the UI intentionally because I feel it reaches an international audience better.